TagCanvas with weighted tags

 size

-The default - canvas tags are shown using the font size of the original tag link.
+The default - canvas tags are shown using a font size based on their weight.

 colour